I travel a lot in Spain, it’s one of my favourite places to get lost, eat well, experience sunshine and culture.

 In fact, onions are an ingredient that is often overlooked in plant-based cooking.
 They are the bedrock to so many dishes and how we cook them will make all the difference.
 Vegan food can easily be bland, which is strange when you look at the list of ingredients in many dishes.
 Seasoning and well cooked onion will go a long way to making our plant-based dishes sing with flavour.

-One thing I talk about at my cooking workshops is tasting food.
+One thing I talk about loads is tasting food.
 Taste, taste, taste.
 Keep tasting, it’s the only way to develop a palate and with that palate, make your food taste awesome!
 Just the way you like it, cook plenty and develop some skills that suit you.
 Help you to prepare the food you want to eat.
 It’s not important what the present Instagram craze is; blue smoothies, charcoal in stuff, at least it’s not to me.
 It doesn’t have to be deep fried, covered in cheese, with a bucket of BBQ sauce to have flavour, to be exciting.
 I aspire to live a simple foodie life, eating the food that is good for my soul.
 It’s different for everyone, but surely, a tortilla is on the list right?!

 When I was a vegetarian, a few moons ago, I used to visit a little tapas bar in the village where my parents own a property.
 The woman in the kitchen was eccentric, around 80, with sparkling eyes and constant beaming smile.
 Daily, a giant pea tortilla appeared from the kitchen.
 A foot thick.
 Only the eccentric can be this brilliant!
 I’m exaggerating size wise but it wasn’t far off.

 The pan she used was like something from an old-school foundry in Sheffield.
 Some serious iron in that piece.
 I was amazed she could lift the final pea studded behemoth which strained resplendent every mid-morning on the bar.
 A slice would do four.
 I was invited to the kitchen one day to witness the preparation, it was a exhibition of skill, grace and brute strength.
 The son helped with the last bit.
 Potato tortilla is good, but a pea tortilla just looks cooler, especially at that scale.
-The food we make expresses who we are, that tortilla smiled from the bar every morning at me.

 Not many ‘Guiris’ ventured into that place, the decor was a little past it, the TV barked like a rabid megaphone, the furniture was uniformly battered plastic, but, the food was hot!
 Hot in a good and simple and humble and just damn tasty way.
 Using local produce and time honoured recipes, the tapas was a treat.